hughbien/notebook/mastery.md

 * explore

 # Fuse the Intuitive with the Rational: Mastery

+We tend to value the rational mind and ignore the intuitive mind.
+After many years in your field, your intuition will develop.
+Trust it.
+The intuitive mind is a sacred gift and the rational mind is a faithful servant.
+Use both.

 Mastery means responding automatically in high pressure situations and also seeing the big picture.
 It means viewing the high strategic level but also performing perfectly at a low tactical level.